wbthomason/wbthomason.github.io/content/fixed/about.md

 # News

+- My paper with Christoforos Mavrogiannis and Ross Knepper, "Social Momentum: A Framework for Legible Navigation in Dynamic Multi-Agent Environments", was accepted to HRI 2018 (November 2017)
 - I presented my workshop paper [“Exploiting Heterogeneity in Robot Teams Through a Formalism of Capabilities”](https://www.seas.upenn.edu/~prorok/rss2017/papers/Thomason_RSS-Workshop_ExtAbstract.pdf) at RSS 2017 in the workshop on [Heterogeneity and Diversity for Resilience